 Marine Protected Areas

-- Establishing and implementing a network of ecologically representative, well-managed Marine Protected Areas (MPAs)
+- Supporting governments and local communities for the establishment and implementation of networks of ecologically representative, well-managed Marine Protected Areas (MPAs);

 Protection comes under many names